wrought/wireless-networking-in-the-developing-world/wndw.md

--   •Graphical User Interface (web page)
+-   Graphical User Interface (web page)

--   •Graphical User Interface (proprietary software application)
+-   Graphical User Interface (proprietary software application)

--   •Command Line Interface (telnet, ssh)
+-   Command Line Interface (telnet, ssh)

--   •Software interface embedded in the system (when the AP/client is a computer or smartphone with a display and its own OS)
+-   Software interface embedded in the system (when the AP/client is a computer or smartphone with a display and its own OS)